mchaudhary22/I2GDS2024/micro_g2/README.md

 ## Creating scatter plot and heatmap using RStudio
 Contact: Ying-Xian Goh (yingxian@vt.edu), Saehah Yi (shyi@vt.edu), or Clayton Markham (cjmarkham@vt.edu)

 This section explains the packages used and how the scatterplot and heatmap were generated for our data.
-All the data and code needed for these visualizations can be found in the `r_studio/data` and `r_studio/code` directories, respectively.
+All the data and code (written in R notebook) needed for these visualizations can be found in the `r_studio/data` and `r_studio/code` directories, respectively.

 ## Packages information
 Ensure the following packages are installed and loaded:
 - `phyloseq`: For handling and analyzing microbiome data, specifically designed for ecological and genomic data formats.
+We need this for reading `phyloseq` object (.rds files in `r_studio/data`)
 - `ggplot2`: For creating complex and customizable visualizations using the Grammar of Graphics.
-- `cowplot`: An extension of `ggplot2` that simplifies combining multiple plots into one figure, ideal for creating multi-panel layouts.
-- `ggpubr`: Adds additional functionalities to `ggplot2`, particularly for comparing means, which is useful for statistical annotations in boxplots and other plots.
-- `vegan`: A package for ecological data analysis, offering tools for diversity analysis, ordination, and statistical analysis.
+- `vegan`: For ecological data analysis, offering tools for diversity analysis, ordination, and statistical analysis.
+We need this for beta diversity ordination analysis.

 > [!NOTE]
 > You can install a package using code like the example below.
 Here’s how to install `phyloseq`: